Becoming a Blyth Star Trustee

 Gordon has over 40 years experience working in mental health and learning disabilities, and is one of the founding directors of Blyth Star Enterprises.
 He has worked as a cognitive behavioural psychotherapist, managed psychological therapy services and held a number of senior management positions.
 He has worked closely with mental health services in Greece for over 25 years and for 3 years was the President of the Asklepios Foundation, a European mental health organisation.

-Ms Julie Dixon (Senior Manager Living Support Services) is a graduate with over 10 years of employment with Blyth Star Enterprises.
-She has extensive experience developing packages of support for individuals with complex needs.
-She works in partnership with health and social care colleagues to ensure that individuals receive truly person centred support aimed at enhancing their recovery and maximising their independence in a safe and supportive environment.
+Julie is a graduate with over 17 years of employment with Blyth Star Enterprises.
+With over 30 years experience in the health and social care sector, she has extensive knowledge of developing packages of support for individuals with complex needs.
+She works in partnership with colleagues to ensure that individuals receive truly people-centric support aimed at enhancing their recovery and maximising their independence in a safe and supportive environment.
 She co-ordinates the people who provide the support, and regularly acts as a mentor for social work students.